 A dental bridge is an artificial tooth which is fused between two porcelain crowns to fill in the area left by a missing tooth.
 This method is very common for replacing one or more missing teeth.

 Bridges are permanently fixed in your mouth making them non-slip and non-removable.
 Having a crown or bridge fitted is very reliable in solving severe dental problems to permanently restore the missing tooth or teeth’s functional and aesthetic appearance.

 For this process, porcelain is used to closely blend crowns and bridges in with the surrounding natural teeth.

 Number of visits: 2-3 visits

-A crown will restore an existing tooth to its normal shape and size, strengthening and improving the appearance of a tooth.
-Crowns are use when a tooth is broken or damages and fillings won’t solve the problem.
-If a tooth is cracked a crown holds the tooth together to seal the cracks so the damage doesn’t get worse.
-Crowns are also used to support a large filling when there isn’t enough of the tooth remaining, to protect weak teeth from fracturing, restore fractured teeth, or cover badly shaped or discolored teeth.
+A dental crown will restore an existing tooth to its normal shape and size, strengthening and improving the appearance of a tooth.
+Crowns are use when a tooth is broken or damaged and fillings won’t solve the problem.
+If a tooth is cracked, a crown holds the tooth together to seal the cracks so the damage doesn’t get worse.
+Crowns are also used to support a large filling when there isn’t enough of the tooth remaining, to protect weak teeth from fracturing, restore fractured teeth, or cover badly shaped or discoloured teeth.

 Crowns are used to attach a bridge, so they are a common way to restore teeth.

 To prepare the tooth for a crown, it is reduced so the crown can fit over it.
 An impression of the teeth and gums are made and sent off to the lab for the crown fabrication.
 A temporary crown is fitted over the tooth until the permanent crown is made.
 On the next visit, the dentist removes the temporary crown and cements the permanent crown onto the tooth.